second-state/wasm-learning/nodejs/ml/README.md

 In this example, we demonstrate how to do kMeans fitting of data, and then plot the results in an SVG graph.

+> To draw SVG graphs in Rust, we used the techniques described by [Cetra](https://cetra3.github.io/blog/) in [this article](https://cetra3.github.io/blog/drawing-svg-graphs-rust/).

 ## Prerequisites

 If you have not done so already, follow these simple instructions to [install Rust, Node.js, SSVM, and ssvmup](https://www.secondstate.io/articles/setup-rust-nodejs/).